plausible/analytics/README.md

 ## Feedback & Roadmap

 We welcome feedback from our community.
 We have a public roadmap driven by the features suggested by the community members.
-Take a look at our [feedback board](https://plausible.io/feedback) and our [public roadmap](https://plausible.io/roadmap) directly here on GitHub.
+Take a look at our [feedback board](https://plausible.io/feedback) directly here on GitHub.
 Please let us know if you have any requests and vote on open issues so we can better prioritize.

-To stay up to date with all the latest news and product updates, make sure to follow us on [Twitter](https://twitter.com/plausiblehq) or [Mastodon](https://fosstodon.org/@plausible).
+To stay up to date with all the latest news and product updates, make sure to follow us on [Twitter](https://twitter.com/plausiblehq), [LinkedIn](https://www.linkedin.com/company/plausible-analytics/) or [Mastodon](https://fosstodon.org/@plausible).

 ## License